VUEngine/VUEngine-Studio-Tools/README.md

 - MSYS by the MinGW Project
 - prog-vb 0.11.0 by William D. Jones
 - Retroarch Web with Beetle VB Core by the RetroArch and Mednafen teams
+- vsu-emulator by KR155E, based on Rustual Boy's VSU code by Ferris